ros2/ros2_documentation/source/Tutorials/Intermediate/Get-Backtrace-in-ROS2.rst

 **Consider the following approaches, depending on your setup:**

-- **Local Debugging with Windowing System:**  If you are debugging locally and have a windowing system available, use:
+- **Local Debugging with GUI :**  If you are debugging locally and have a GUI system available, use:

 .. code-block:: python